ashutoshmjain/gita/src/mathuraChap13.md

 Now I know why Angel said you are the best - said the Mentor as he struggled to get his beer bottle to his mouth -  still wearing the headset!

-The Friend was about to respond when she got a notification on her phone - what ! - she exclaimed - some one zapped a million to my wallet - And then she looked at the Mentor.
+The Friend was about to respond when she got a notification on her phone - what ! - she exclaimed - some one zapped a million to my wallet - And then she looked at the Mentor because the transfer was made inside scene.

-I can't accept a full Bitcoin for a three minute clip - she said - I do full narratives for a tenth of that money.
+I can't accept a million Sats for a three minute clip - she said - we integrated my wallet to the virtual bucket tied to the mast, just to test it out - she looked at the Boyfriend who enabled this feature while she was busy building the scene.
+Then she turned to the Mentor - I do a full feature for a tenth of this money!

-The Mentor smiled at her - No one stopped you from doing this full narrative and trust me it is ten times of any work you did before! - I already have the next piece ready for you - he continued - and I want to keep the "Payments man" happy - He looked at the Boyfriend who couldn't believe someone tipped a million.
+The Mentor smiled at her - No one stopped you from doing this full narrative and trust me it is ten times of any work you did before! - I already have the next piece ready for you - he continued - and I want to keep the "Payments man" happy.
+He looked at the Boyfriend who couldn't believe his "alpha" code worked - the presentation was perfect.
+I saw commuters throwing coins.
+My curious eyes looked at the bucket.
+As soon as I focused on the bucket, it automatically scanned my iris - boom the transfer happened at a blink on an eye - now I know what they mean by frictionless payments!

+Boyfriend smiled - I am sure you saw the options - blink left eye 1000 Sats, right eye 10 K and both together a million.
+Frankly I myself didn't test both eyes!

+Yes I did - replied the Mentor - it was lot easier to blink both eyes - he laughed.

+He is a Scamster - Friend looked at her payments man - proud and full of love - he knows how to squeeze money of the innocent eyes!

 Angel was happy for everyone was plugged into the story!
 And Fairy was keen on reading the next piece.